The Bulgarian Legal System and Legal Research

 4.1.
 The Ombudsman

 The Ombudsman Act 2003 created the institution of the Ombudsman which is new for the Bulgarian legal system.
 This Act contains the rules on his powers and duties.
 Interestingly, the third amendment of the Constitution (promulgated in the State Gazette[4] No 27/31.03.2006) introduced this new office in the main law of the land only “after the fact”, i.e. in 2006.
-The Ombudsman may intervene by the means, envisaged by law, when citizens' rights and freedoms have been violated by actions or omissions of the State and municipal authorities as well as by public officers.
+The Ombudsman may intervene by the means, envisaged by law when citizens’ rights and freedoms have been violated by actions or omissions of the State and municipal authorities, and by public officers.

 4.2.
 The Bulgarian National Bank (BNB)

 Bulgaria’s Central Bank, BNB, is one of the oldest such institutions in Europe, it was established in 1879.
-BNB has important regulatory, monetary and supervisory powers (above all, over banks as credit institutions).
-BNB is managed by a Board of Governors, with a Governor ant three Deputy Governors, elected by the National Assembly, and three other Governors, appointed by the President.
-After election/appointment the governors become independent from the National Assembly/The President and may be released from office only on objective grounds.
+BNB has important regulatory, monetary, and supervisory powers (above all, over banks as credit institutions).
+BNB is managed by a Board of Governors, with a Governor and three Deputy Governors, elected by the National Assembly, and three other Governors, appointed by the President.
+After election/appointment, the governors become independent from the National Assembly/The President and may be released from office only on objective grounds.

 4.3.
 The Financial Supervision Commission